mrisher/smtp-sts/mta-sts.md

 untrusted users to host non-text content (typically, HTML or images) at a user-defined path.
 Additional "Content-Type" parameters are ignored.

-This resource contains the following line-separated key/value pairs:
+This resource contains the following newline-separated key/value pairs:

 * `version`: (plain-text).
 Currently only "STSv1" is supported.
 * `mode`: (plain-text).
 One of "enforce", "report", or "none",